 How does music therapy work?
 One way is that it can help release chemicals which distract the body from pain & physical discomfort.
 Music therapy can also help treat memory loss, word recall, and fine motor skills which are all common symptoms of TBIs.
 For example, there are different methods involving percussion rhythms that work to improve sustained, selective, alternating, and divided attention.
 Music therapy’s connection with memory loss also makes it a common technique used in the treatment of diseases such as Alzheimer’s and dementia.

 It’s common for anyone to have emotional connections to certain songs that may elicit either positive or negative memories.
 By focusing on this, music therapists can single out the musics that trigger positive memories and emotions.
 These emotions help create awareness of the connection between mind and body.

 Finally, music helps our service members open up.
 Music therapy can be conducted in both individual and group sessions.
-These group sessions allow service members to socialize and collaborate, which can be difficult when suffering the symptoms of TBIs and post-traumatic stress.
+These group sessions allow service members to socialize and collaborate, which can be difficult when suffering the symptoms of TBIs and PTS.

 Posted on April 9 2018 in Blog